kyleobrien/KMODecisionView/README.md

 KMODecisionView
 ===============

-A UIAlertView / UIActionSheet replacement that is heavily influenced by Loren Brichter's Letterpress.
+A UIAlertView / UIActionSheet replacement that is heavily influenced by the alert views in Loren Brichter's Letterpress.

 This class attempts to follow the spirit of UIAlertView whenever possible.